Aider-AI/aider/aider/website/docs/install/optional.md

 [aider's `--watch-files` mode](https://aider.chat/docs/usage/watch.html)
 to integrate with any IDE or editor.

-Other projects have made plugins for various IDE/editors.
+There are a number of 3rd party aider plugins for various IDE/editors.
-It's not clear if they are tracking the latest versions of aider, so it may be best to just run the latest aider in a terminal alongside your editor and use `--watch-files`.
+It's not clear how well they are tracking the latest versions of aider, so it may be best to just run the latest aider in a terminal alongside your editor and use `--watch-files`.